gensdei/CellineTargetedSeq/README.md

 # CellineTargetedSeq
 "False-negative errors in next-generation sequencing contribute substantially to inconsistency in mutation databases."

-Mutation calls from targeted sequencing for 170 genes in 35 cell lines.
+Mutation calls from targeted sequencing for 170 genes in 35 cancer cell lines.

 The 35 cell lines are present in both the GDSC and CCLE databases.